🤔Are you following ongoing repayment changes? Get your student loans ready for 2026!

 1. Your Taxable Income, reported through:

 a.
-The Adjusted Gross Income (AGI) from your most recently filed tax return (within the last two years); or
+The Adjusted Gross Income (AGI) from your most recently filed tax return (no more than two years); or

 b.
 Alternative documentation of income via a pay stub, W-2, or something similar to estimate yearly taxable income